Jayme Dee: Career

-She performed on tour with Owl City from July to August 2012 in Toronto, New York City, Chicago, Minneapolis, Denver, Los Angeles, and Seattle.
+Dee performed on tour with Owl City from July to August 2012 in Toronto, New York City, Chicago, Minneapolis, Denver, Los Angeles, and Seattle.

 She was signed by Republic Records in 2012, and soon afterwards was asked to record a song called "Rules" for the soundtrack The Hunger Games: Songs from District 12 and Beyond.
 Her song "Tip Toes" was released in 2012 as well.
 Her first EP, Broken Record, was released on July 30, 2013.
 She worked on it with Aaron Michael Cox before he died.
 In March 2014, Dee confirmed on her Instagram account that she had parted ways with her record label and is now an independent artist.

+Influences

+Dee has stated that her musical influences are Amy Winehouse, John Mayer, Frank Sinatra, and Etta James.

 Personal life

 Jayme Dee currently resides in Los Angeles with her husband, whom she wed in December 2012.
 The couple have a son born in 2013.